Passport: Improving Automated Formal Verification Using Identifiers: Evaluation

-The subword encoding we use also has several parameters which can be varied; principle among these is the number of byte-pair merges, which determines the size of the subword vocabulary.
+The subword encoding we use also has several hyperparameters which can be varied; principle among these is the number of byte-pair merges, which determines the size of the subword vocabulary.
 Figure~\ref{fig:bpe-merges-eval} shows the effect of different subword vocabulary sizes on success rate.
+The default byte-pair merge threshold of 4,096 is represented as the the highest point on the graph.